No, Boulder is not going to build THAT at CU South

 Thursday, Aug.
 6, 2020

 It’s a grim picture: A monstrous concrete wall rising alongside U.S. 36 to the south, picturesque views of the Flatirons and plains blocked by a vast expanse of gray.
-To complete this grim vision, some enterprising graffiti artists braved six lanes of speeding traffic to spray paint “GO BUFFS!” on the unrelenting barrier.
+To complete this dystopian vision, some enterprising graffiti artists braved six lanes of speeding traffic to spray paint “GO BUFFS!” on the unrelenting barrier.

 Such was the image that greeted subscribers to the Daily Camera in last weekend’s editions in two half-page, full-color ads that ran Saturday and Sunday.
 They were paid for by Citizen’s Conditions for Annexation of CU-South, a resident group that sponsored an unsuccessful petition to impose, well, certain conditions on the addition of the university’s land south of the city into Boulder, along with limits on what CU will eventually construct there.